PlayboyPrime/ModalMod/tutorials/How to use Variables.md

+## Check [Explainations.md](https://github.com/PlayboyPrime/ModalMod/blob/main/Explanations.md) for all variables

 Go to the submit part of config.json and choose wich type of message you want.
 In this case I will use replyToInteraction.

-Check [Explainations.md](https://github.com/PlayboyPrime/ModalMod/blob/main/Explanations.md) for all variables

 In my case I want to write Thanks (username) for your submission!